 Peonies are one of the most stunning late spring flowers.
-They’re large-headed, colourful blooms are what make them so popular.
+Their large-headed, colourful blooms are what make them so popular.
 It’s hard to mistake them for anything else.
-But, unfortunately, we only get to enjoy this gorgeous flowers for a short amount of time.
+But, unfortunately, we only get to enjoy this gorgeous flower for a short amount of time.
 So, if you are planning on treating yourself or a loved one to a lovely bunch of peonies, we’ll show you how to take care of them so they can be enjoyed for as long as possible.

 How to care for peony flowers

 - Find a nice tall vase and fill about two-thirds full of water.

 - Remove any leaves from your stems that fall below the water line to help stop bacteria build up.

 - Trim the stems by a few cm (roughly an inch or so) and place immediately in the water.

 - Peonies start out in bud and will take a few days to fully open up.
 Make sure to keep the water topped up as they drink a lot of it.